axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

    <td></td>
   </tr>
  </table>
  <p>The buddy hears a ping or feels a vibration and opens the app.
-If there's only one request waiting for this Buddy,</p>
+If there&rsquo;s only one request waiting for this Buddy,</p>
   <table>
    <tr>
     <th rowspan="2" >Receive Request</th>